Here's the BEST D&D 5e Travel Gameplay

 Just Use These 3 Easy Mechanics to Make Travel an Exciting Part of Your Campaign

-- Post #1 talks about how great travel can be for your adventure... and why it often sucks (read about it here).
+- Post #1 talks about why travel is important for adventures, the official dnd 5e travel rules, and why they suck (read about it here).

 Table of Contents